Richard Albert (composer)

-Richard Albert (born 26 July 1983 as Richard Albert Bretschneider) is a German composer and songwriter.
+Richard Albert is a German composer and songwriter.

 Early life and music

 Richard Albert is a self taught musician, he studied computer sciences and communication sciences at the RWTH Aachen University from 2004 to 2010.
 He made his debut as a film composer for the short film Sachliche Romanze in 2007.
 With the web-series Hell's Kitty he started working for various production companies in the USA.
 Richard Albert works frequently with writer/director and musician Nicholas Tana.
 Richard mainly is active in the indie-horror genre.
-He lives and works in Wuppertal, Germany.